If you're not familiar with the nutritional benefits of these tiny little seeds - it's time to get acquainted.

-Flaxseeds are an exceptional source of alpha linolenic acid (ALA), anomega-3 fatty acid that may help protect against heart disease and type 2 diabetes.
-A Harvard University involving more than 76,000 women found that those who consumed the most ALA were half as likely to die from heart disease, compared to their peers who consumed the least.
-An 18- year follow up on this same study found that the women who consumed 1.16 grams of ALA per day were 40 percent less likely to die suddenly of cardiac arrest than women whose diets provided 0.66 grams or less per day.
+A Harvard University involving more than 76,000 women found that those who consumed the most ALA per day were half as likely to die from heart disease, compared to their peers who consumed the least.
+An 18- year follow up on this same study found that the women who consumed 1.16 g of ALA per day were 40 percent less likely to die suddenly of cardiac arrest than women whose diets provided no more than 0.66 g per day.

 Nutrient information per 2 tablespoons (25 ml) ground flaxseed:

 Source: Canadian Nutrient File, 2007b

 Flax seeds come from a blue flowering crop found widely across the prairies of Canada.